byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Eco Enzyme is easy to make, three ingredients are required:*

-- brown sugar
+- molasses or brown sugar
 - water
 - fresh fruit remnants

 It’s important not to expose the ferment to the air.
 The fermentation can remain active even at temperatures as high as 100C.
 Thought the fermentation process carbon dioxide is absorbed and oxygen released.

 **Stable**